Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Messaging/MessageBase.md

 ### Register(object recipient, Action<TMessage> handler, object tag)

-Convenient helper method to subscribe to this Message type.
+Convenient helper method to subscribe to this Message type.Usage:

-    Usage:

 #### Parameters

 **recipient**
 The instance which registers to the messages.
-Is most cases this will be ```this```.
+Is most cases this will be`this`.

 **handler**
 A delegate handling the incoming message.
 For example: msg =&gt; Handler(msg.Data).